antpearson/Mixd-CSS-Framework/README.md

 ## Images

-- Always aim for resolution independence, using SVG images, icon fonts and CSS where possible
+- Always aim for resolution independence, using SVG images, icon fonts and CSS wherever possible
 - **Compile all images in a sprite** and utilise the `sprite` mixin
 - When using SVG, code for better browsers first and provide fallbacks using Modernizr